Function 02 / 07 · Build

 Artifact 01

-The macro audit
+The macro & prompt audit

-• Owner attribution per macro
+• Owner attribution per macro and prompt section

 • Last-used · usage count telemetry

-• Drift detection on every release
+• Drift detection across humans and AI on every release

 ~8 hours to first audit